univention/univention-corporate-server/doc/manual/user-management/udm-blocklists.rst

 Expired block list entries
 --------------------------

-Every entry in a block list has a ``Blocked until`` property.
-Block list entries are only valid until this time stamp expires.
-A cron job on the
+Every entry in a block list has a *Blocked until* property.
+Block list entries expire after the timestamp passed.
-|UCSPRIMARYDN| deletes expired block list entries.
-How often this cron job is
+A cron job on the |UCSPRIMARYDN| deletes expired block list entries.

-executed can be configured with the :envvar:`directory/manager/blocklist/cleanup/cron`.
+You can configure how often cron runs the job with the |UCSUCRV|
+:envvar:`directory/manager/blocklist/cleanup/cron`.
 The log file :file:`/var/log/univention/blocklist-clean-expired-entries.log` lists the expired entries that UDM deleted.

 .. _udm-blocklists-ldap-acl: